metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_max_scale_v1alpha1_manifest.md

 - `module` (String) Module is the module to use to monitor MariaDB servers.
 It is mandatory when no MariaDB reference is provided.
 - `name` (String) Name is the identifier of the monitor.
 It is defaulted if not provided.
 - `params` (Map of String) Params defines extra parameters to pass to the monitor.Any parameter supported by MaxScale may be specified here.
 See reference:https://mariadb.com/kb/en/mariadb-maxscale-2308-common-monitor-parameters/.Monitor specific parameter are also suported:https://mariadb.com/kb/en/mariadb-maxscale-2308-galera-monitor/#galera-monitor-optional-parameters.https://mariadb.com/kb/en/mariadb-maxscale-2308-mariadb-monitor/#configuration.
-- `suspend` (Boolean) Suspend indicates whether the current resource should be suspended or not.
-Feature flag --feature-maxscale-suspend is required in the controller to enable this.
+- `suspend` (Boolean) Suspend indicates whether the current resource should be suspended or not.This can be useful for maintenance, as disabling the reconciliation prevents the operator from interfering with user operations during maintenance activities.

 <a id="nestedatt--spec--pod_disruption_budget"></a>